Hotel group Accor narrowly beats profit expectations in 2025

-Feb 19 : French hotel group Accor reported annual core profit just above market expectations on Thursday, supported by the diversification of its hotel portfolio and the expansion of its loyalty program.
+Feb 19 : French hotel group Accor reported an annual core profit just above market expectations on Thursday, supported by the diversification of its hotel portfolio and the expansion of its loyalty programme.

 The group said its earnings before interest, taxes, depreciation and amortisation (EBITDA) were 1.20 billion euros ($1.41 billion) last year, compared with 1.12 billion euros in 2024 and a company-compiled analyst consensus of 1.19 billion euros.